AnnikaW-dev/loan-and-accommodation-cost/README.md

 I thougth that an easily accessible calculator should be god to have when you are about to buy a new home.
 When I started to draw the wire frame for this i got quit big with alot of calculation and my thought was also that you should be able to calculate your tax when you sold one home and bought a new and many more things.
 What I also whanted to get in was statistics whit some grafs.
 I started big in my mind and looked around how i should build this but the time ran away for me and it resulted in this small calculator due to the time and also because things that I thuoght was easy where much more tricky and time consuming that I first thought.

-This is a start up site that will grow to what I first wanted it to be, I also want to be able to let the users login and save there data and makes life much esier when you plan to buy or change home.
+This is a start-up site that will grow to what I first wanted it to be, I also want to be able to let the users login and save there data and makes life much esier when you plan to buy or change home.

 ### User Stories

 #### Buyer that starts to plan to buy a home
 Would like to in an easy way put in all the numbers for the new home to se if it is affordable.
-Would like to see how much it differs in cost due to the down-payment Would like be easy to retrive and check during ongoing bidding
+Would like to see how much it differs in cost due to the down-payment nad interest rate.
+Would like to be easy to retrive and check during ongoing bidding
 #### House broker
 Want to be able to show all this figures for the custumer how the monthly cost differs due to interestrate, price and down payment.
 Want a tool that they can share with the costumer due to that will be easier to talk by phone when they can have the same tool.
 ### House owner that want to replace the loan or increase the loan
-Want to have an easy app to be able to play around with the figure to see how the monthly cost will be affected.
+Want to have an easy app to be able to play around with the figures to see how the monthly cost will be affected by change bank for an exampel.
 Want a tool that helps to be able to take good decisions.